VeraVisions/nuclide/README.md

 (which is all QuakeC) and putting them into the ./bin directory.
 Launch the engine with the 'nuclide' and 'nuclide-ds' scripts.

+On Windows, please use cygwin for a sensible experience.

 The 'build_editor.sh' script clones the **WorldSpawn** Git repository and installs them into the ./bin directory.
 Use the 'worldspawn' and 'vmap' scripts to launch to ensure consistency.